-The DevConfig window is divided into two main sections: the device selection panel on the left side and tabs on the right side.
-After choosing a device on the left, you will then have a list of the serial ports (COM1, COM2, etc.) installed on your PC.
-If the device supports IP communication, the Use IP Connection check box will be enabled.
-In order to communicate via IP, click on the Use IP Connection check box and enter the IP address or domain name for the device in the Communication Port field.
-For some devices, you may be able to click on the browse button to the right of the Communication Port control to bring up a dialog that searches your local area network for any available devices.
-If the device has a TCP Password, you will need to enter it in the TCP Password field.
-You'll be offered a choice of baud rates only if the device supports more than one baud rate in its configuration protocol.
-The page for each device presents instructions about how to set up the device to communicate with DevConfig.
-Different device types will offer one or more tabs on the right.
+If the device supports IP communication, the IP button will be enabled.
+In order to communicate via IP, click IP under Connection Type and enter the IP address or domain name for the device in the Server Address field.
+For some devices, you may be able to click on the Browse button to the right of the Server Address control to bring up a dialogue that searches your local area network for any available devices.
+If the device has a PakBus/TCP Password, you will need to enter it in the PakBus/TCP Password field.